 I served it as an appetizer with some fresh cheeses and a glass of juicy pinot noir to a dear friend; the cherry flavors of fruit and the wine were surprisingly complimentary.
 But my friend and I brainstormed that it would be deliciously “glamorous” when served with a pour of vodka or amaretto or especially with the sparkle of champagne!
 Deanna also prepared this vintage dish (and photographed it beautifully) with cocktail picks – I didn’t use the picks and just nestled the cherries in a vintage short-stemmed cocktail glass.
 Regardless, I did find it added “a little romance to homemaking!”

-Do ever cook from vintage cookbooks?
+Do you ever cook from vintage cookbooks?
 Do you have a favorite cocktail recipe for the holidays?